mnfienen/pycap/source/philosophy.rst

 specific location for analysis of streamflow depletion or drawdown.
 The project class also allows for the analysis of several pumping wells at the same time.

+The code is designed in a modular way such that new depletion or drawdown solutions can be cleanly added and then called by the higher-level objects.

 The underlying analytical solutions also are available as internal functions of the wells class using the